-But an apartment subdivided from an old tire factory by single sheets of drywall still should feel like home.
+But an apartment subdivided from an old tire factory by single sheets of drywall still should feel like home – see the page for details.
 You may not be able to afford a new coffee table, coffee to put on it, or to ever get sick with anything ever, but you need not get into a knife fight with ten other millennials for a freshly discarded cable spool.
 Here is Sneer Campaign’s Guide to Home Decorating for the Desperately Frugal.

 First, we must find the stuff you need for your home.
+You can look into Just DIY’s blog to learn a few ways to get budget friendly furniture.
 Sure, there’s Ikea, but one end table that you have to put together yourself costs as much as all your ramen for the next month!
 You might as well fritter your budget away on other unaffordable indulgences like a savings account or health insurance.

 Sites of Recent Catastrophe

 Everyone needs a friend with a truck.
 It’s a bonus if they’re awkward and socially isolated so they’ll help you merely for the company, but most pickup drivers will hold out for a few tins of Skoal and an empty Mountain Dew bottle.
 Drive under cover of night to the fancy neighborhoods where the mailboxes are still on their poles and look for things like a house with blackened soffits and yellow caution tape around it, or a trail of devastation behind a tornado.
 (With the tornado, best to wait until the trucks full of storm chasers and the trucks following them full of reality TV producers clear out.)
 Laid out before you is a smorgasbord of furniture that the owners no longer want, possibly because it’s up in a tree, or because they are dead.
 But their misfortune passes the savings on to you!
 Load your truck with water-damaged sofas, mildly splintered rocking chairs, smoke-darkened loveseats, and the odd credenza with a very disoriented cat in it.